Skip to content

 Weather in Bordeaux

-The weather in Bordeaux city is usually rainy.
-The average temperature daily is between 6 degrees in January and 21 degrees in July.
-Winter starts from December till February and summer from June till August.
+Bordeaux’s weather is usually rainy.
+The average daily temperature is between 6 degrees in January and 21 degrees in July.
+Winter lasts from December to February, and summer lasts from June to August.

 Things to do in Bordeaux

-Bordeaux is another beautiful city in France, which is considered one of the top attractions there and many tourists love visiting it.
-This will be a fantastic journey to do, so let us see the best places to visit and what you can do there.
+Bordeaux is another beautiful city in France.
+It is considered one of the top attractions there, and many tourists love visiting it.
+This will be a fantastic journey, so let’s see the best places to visit and what you can do there.

 1. Des Concussiers Square

 Des Concussiers is a large public square in Bordeaux.
-The square is located in the center of Bordeaux city, and this square is considered the largest in all of Europe.
+It is located in the center of Bordeaux city and is considered the largest in Europe.
 It was built from 1818 to 1828.
-And you can find the amazing Girondist Fountain with beautiful bronze horses at its base.
+At its base, you can find the amazing Girondist Fountain with beautiful bronze horses.

-That Fountain was a front and an arena for honoring many politicians, the original one was destroyed in World War ll but it was restored once again.
+That Fountain was a front and an arena for honouring many politicians.
+The original one was destroyed in World War ll, but it was restored once again.

 2. The City of Wine in Bordeaux